-When a school is added to the FAFSA, the application goes through the NSLDS match again rather than be processed in real time.
+When a school is added after the FAFSA has been submitted, it goes through the NSLDS match again rather than being processed in real time.
 This ensures that the new school receives the latest financial aid history (FAH) on the ensuing transaction.
 This does not affect schools' responsibility to use transfer student monitoring.
-See page 25 of the Summary of Changes for the Application Processing System posted as an electronic announcement on the IFAP website on 11/25/05.

 To supplement the ISIR and ensure a student's history is considered, some schools submit entire rosters of FAH requests.
-See TSM/FAH processes and batch file layouts posted on the IFAP website at the NSLDS Reference Materials link under Processing Resources.
+See the TSM/FAH processes and batch file layouts posted on the IFAP website at the NSLDS Reference Materials link under Processing Resources.

-loan limits.
+When the FAFSA is processed, the Central Processing System (CPS) matches the student against the National Student Loan Data System (NSLDS) to see if she is in default, owes an overpayment, or has exceeded the loan limits.
 The CPS doesn't perform any matches to determine whether or not the student is subject to a judgment lien for a federal debt, and you aren't required to check for such liens.
-However, if you know that she is subject to such a lien, you can't pay her Title IV funds.
+However, if you know that she is subject to such a lien, you can't pay her FSA funds.